eugenia1984/english/glossary.md

 - **inactive** is used to describe a state of not being active or engaged in physical movement.
 It can refer to a lack of physical activity or any kind of action.

+- **interface** is the part of a computer system or program that users interact with.
+These terms are key in understanding what makes a good design from the user's perspective.

 - **It is true**: is used to confirm or agree with what someone else said.
 It means that something is correct or factual.

 - **It’s nice to**: is used to express a positive sentiment or feeling about something or someone.